 Goss Family Front Patio Project - Plan to do all porch in concrete, 29 x 9 feet.
 Margie Callahan and Mark Kirk talked to home owners.
 The goal is to have a front area to have furniture.
 A motion to approve was made and seconded.
 It passed.

 Evans Family House Plans - Rebuild from fire, plans were sent to board members.
-First floor 2200 total 3300 square feet.
+First floor 2200, total 3300 square feet.
 Tear down in 30 days, about a year to complete.
 A motion was made to accept plans and seconded.
 It was voted on and passed.
 Evans' did some future proofing of home plan by adding power receptacles for e- cars in the future, two offices , etc. House will blend into neighborhood.

 Pool Committee: Recommendations for Pool Project